amazon-science/Automatic-Table-to-Graph-Generation/web_app/AWS_SETUP.md

    aws sts get-caller-identity
    ```

-### Method 3: Environment Variables
+### Method 3: Environment Variables (Alternative to AWS CLI)

-Set the following environment variables in your terminal:
+If you prefer not to use AWS CLI, set environment variables directly in your terminal:

 ```bash
 export AWS_ACCESS_KEY_ID=<your_access_key_here>